Global Well-Posedness of Displacement Monotone Degenerate Mean Field Games Master Equations: Introduction

 \section{Introduction}

 Master equations associated to mean field games (MFG) have been introduced by P.-L. Lions in his lectures \cite{Lions} at Coll\`ege de France.
 These are PDEs of hyperbolic type, whose solutions depend both on the state of individual agents (typically a variable in a finite dimensional Euclidean space) and on the agents' distribution (typically a Borel probability measure supported over the state space of the agents).
 Beside their independent interest, one of the main motivations for studying these equations lies in the fact that their classical solutions can be used to provide quantitative rates of convergence for the closed loop Nash equilibria of stochastic differential games, when the number of agents tends to infinity (cf. \cite{CarDelLasLio}).
+Although such rigorous convergence results were obtained in the presence of non-degenerate idiosyncratic noise only, we believe that classical solutions to the master equation when the idiosyncratic noise is degenerate (the ones that we provide in this paper), could potentially shed light on the convergence problem in more singular scenarios as well.
+To the best of our knowledge, the well-posedness of Nash system associated to the $N$-player game is open in the case of degenerate idiosyncratic noise, however, the well-posedness of master equation that we obtain in our manuscript could potentially be useful for the future proof of the convergence result.
 They can serve also as important tools in showing large deviation principles, concentration of measure and central limits theorems for these games (see \cite{DelLacRam19,DelLacRam20}).

-Because of the infinite dimensional character of these equations, their well-posedness provide great mathematical challenges and so their investigation has gained considerable attention in the community in the past decade.
+Because of the infinite dimensional character of these equations, their well-posedness provides great mathematical challenges and so their investigation has gained considerable attention in the community in the past decade.
 Classical solutions to the master equation are known to exist under certain assumptions on the data, which are responsible for the uniqueness of the MFG Nash equilibria of the underlying game.
 These assumptions can be roughly grouped into two categories: (i) the data satisfy some sort of {\it smallness condition} (related to the time horizon, to the Hamiltonian, to a specific subclass of probability measures, etc.) or (ii) the data fulfill suitable {\it monotonicity conditions}.

 In the case (i), besides the smallness assumption typically there is no need to impose additional structural assumptions on the data (such as separability or convexity of the underlying Hamiltonian or final datum or the presence of a non-degenerate idiosyncratic noise) governing the game (see for instance \cite{Carmona2018,GanSwi, May, AmbMes}).
 The question regarding the global well-posedness of master equations (in the class of classical solutions) is way more subtle and this is understood in suitably defined monotone regimes (cf. case (ii)).
 In the literature to date, these are essentially classified into the following groups: the so-called {\it Lasry--Lions monotonicity} and {\it displacement monotonicity} conditions.
 Historically, the Lasry--Lions monotonicity condition was used first for the global well-posedness of the master equation (see \cite{ChaCriDel22, CarDelLasLio,Carmona2018}).
 When dealing with classical solutions, it worth mentioning that the Lasry--Lions monotonicity condition on its own is in general not enough for the global well-posedness of the underlying master equation, unless a non-degenerate idiosyncratic noise (or stronger convexity assumption on the data) is also present and the corresponding Hamiltonians are separable in the momentum and measure variables, i.e. they possess a decomposition of the form